Pure Asymmetric Quantum MDS Codes from CSS Construction: A Complete Characterization: Acknowledgments

-The work of M.~F.~Ezerman was mostly done under the Nanyang Technological University PhD Research Scholarship.
-He is now supported by a BB2B grant of the Brussels-Capital region and the project QCS (Grant No. 255961) of the European Union.
+The authors thank Markus Grassl for useful discussions and for suggesting Proposition~\ref{prop:pns}.
 The work of S.~Jitman was supported by the Institute for the Promotion of Teaching Science and Technology of Thailand.
 The work of all of the authors is partially supported by Singapore National Research Foundation Competitive Research Program Grant NRF-CRP2-2007-03.